 The bot can be designed to act on identified customer issue intents and respond with appropriate resolutions of the issue.

 For issues that require further efforts, the bot can pass on the issue to your customer support representative by auto-creating a case in the Service Cloud.
 The case will appear on the agent’s Service console.
 Below is a depiction of how the proposed journey would look in action:

 For more information on setting up WhatsApp in messaging, we recommend you to read the following documentation.

 Option 2: Salesforce and WhatsApp integration through AppExchange Solutions

-There are some apps available on Salesforce AppExchange that can be leveraged by businesses to establish a Salesforce and WhatsApp integration.
-In a matter of hours, you will be able to install and configure some basic use cases using these apps.
+There are several apps available on Salesforce AppExchange that can be leveraged by businesses to establish a Salesforce and WhatsApp integration.
+In a matter of hours or even minutes, you will be able to install and configure some basic use cases using these apps.

 For the best tips on how to choose the right apps for your org, check out our Ultimate Guide to Salesforce AppExchange.

-Among their listed customers, you can find well-known companies such as Deloitte, Yamaha, Fujifilm, Legrand, and more.
+Among their customers, you can find well-known companies such as Yamaha, Fujifilm, Legrand, and more.

 Option 3 – Salesforce and WhatsApp integration through API

 If your business case for establishing a connection between Salesforce and WhatsApp is complex, you can try Salesforce and WhatsApp integration using REST/SOAP APIs.
 There are many API libraries available to connect WhatsApp with applications that can be leveraged by users to establish a connection from scratch.